Uniswap/docs/docs/contracts/v2/concepts/01-protocol-overview/04-glossary.md

 ### Slippage

-The amount the price moves in a trading pair between when a transaction is submitted and when it is executed.
+The difference in price for a trading pair between transaction submission and execution.

 ### Core

-Smart contracts that are essential for Uniswap to exist.
+Smart contracts that form the essential infrastructure of Uniswap.
 Upgrading to a new version of core would require a liquidity migration.

 ### Periphery

-External smart contracts that are useful, but not required for Uniswap to exist.
-New periphery contracts can always be deployed without migrating liquidity.
+External smart contracts that enhance Uniswap’s functionality but are not essential for its operation.

 ### Flash swap

-A trade that uses the tokens being purchased before paying for them.
+A trade where tokens are borrowed and used before payment is made, all within a single transaction.

 ### `x * y = k`

-The constant product formula.
+The constant product formula underlying Uniswap’s automated market-making mechanism.

 ### Invariant

-The "k" value in the constant product formula
+The constant value ('k') in the constant product formula, which remains unchanged during trades.